atollsolutions/Atoll-Configurable-MODBUS-Gateway/README.md

+# ATOLL_CONFIGURATOR
+The Folder contains the Setup file and User guides for Atoll's Configurable Modbus Gateway.
+The folder includes following documents:
+ 1)Setup file for Application ATOLLCONFIX.
+ 2)Userguide for ATOLLCONFIX.
+ 3)Userguide for Atoll's ARxxxRM and ATxxxRM series of Gateways.
+ 4)4-20mA conversion chart for the series AR501RM42.
+ 5)MODBUS Configuration and SERVER Integration.
+ 6)Server Integration and SMS command set.

-#This Start-up document defines How a user can easily configure the Gateway using Atoll Confix Application tool in just 30secs!!!
+This Start-up document defines How a user can easily configure the Gateway using Atoll Confix Application tool in just 30secs!!!

 1) Do you want to start Configuring Atoll Modbus RTU Gateway using Atoll Confix ?